iamyounix/msimagb460_tomahawk/Guide & Samples/Ambient Light Sensors/Ambient Light Sensors.md

 #### Method 2 : Recommended if `_HID` `ACPI0008` is not exist in DSDT

 <div align="justify">Creating fake <code>ALS0</code> doesn't affect current ambient light sensor in original ACPI.
 However, correcting variable exist in multiple places may affect other components while achieving our desired effect.
-When there is an ambient light sensor device in the original ACPI, the name may not be ALSD, although no other name has been found yet.</div>
+When there is an ambient light sensor device in the original ACPI, the name may not be <code>ALSD</code>, although no other name has been found yet.</div>

 1. Open [Maciasl](https://github.com/acidanthera/MaciASL/releases) / [Xiasl](https://github.com/ic005k/Xiasl/releases)